17 tips (and every one of them awesome)

 And needless to say, getting that cover right can make a huge difference to sales.
 The right cover can make the difference between a book that works, and one that falls flat.

-But commissioning a cover design is not easy, and can easily become very expensive.
+But commissioning a cover design from an online book cover maker is not easy, and can easily become very expensive.

 I’m Harry Bingham, and I make six-figures annually self-publishing my work.
 And truthfully?
 I think commissioning your first book cover is hard.
-And it’s especially hard when you’re starting out and don’t have a lot of moolah to spend.
+And it’s especially hard when you’re starting out and don’t have a lot of moolah to spend at a book cover design agency.

 So what follows are the tips I’ve derived from my own personal experience – and from hanging out in the industry a long time, and seeing a lot, a lot of successes and failures.